kuba2k2/pynetkit/README.md

 1. If automatic protocol matching is enabled for this port (`proxy port <...> any`), try to detect the protocol type (TLS, HTTP or raw TCP otherwise).
 2. Knowing the protocol type, try to detect the request hostname (HTTP `Host:` header, TLS handshake SNI).
 For raw TCP, the hostname is evaluated to `""`.
+3. For HTTP protocol, try to extract the request path.
+For other protocols (TLS, TCP), the path is evaluated to `""`.
-3. Knowing the request port, hostname and protocol type, **find the first matching route**.
+4. Knowing the request port, hostname, path and protocol type, **find the first matching route**.
-4. **Forward traffic transparently** to the target hostname/port, optionally via an external HTTP proxy.
+5. **Forward traffic** to the target hostname/port/path, optionally via an external HTTP proxy.

 By default, the proxy module is configured to forward traffic on ports 80 and 443 to the origin server.

 **Remember:** the proxy does NOT modify requests!
 If you specify a different target host name, it will be contacted with the **original** request - that is, the `Host:` header or TLS SNI values will NOT be modified.
+The only exception is when using `path` for a HTTP source/target.
+This will only modify the request line.

 ## Using pynetkit programmatically